epam/ai-dial-assistant/token_limits.md

 For VertexAI, where the context is divided into two parts - prompt and completion, the diagram would appear as follows:
 ![generic assistant split context](generic_assistant_split_context_breakdown.svg)

 As seen from the diagram, there will be individual prompt and completion limits for dialog with add-ons.
+And reducing the **max_completion_tokens** will not gain more tokens for the prompt.

 # Guarantees